Fuzzing Deep Learning Compilers with HirGen: Conclusion

 \section{Conclusion}

 High-level optimization is the most bug-prone stage in the workflow of DL compilers.
 However, there is no systematic study on testing this stage.
-To fill this gap, we offer \techname{}, a generation-based fuzzer with effective computational graph generation approach and diverse test oracles.
-Different from existing works, \techname{} can explore more complicated and valid high-level IR and thus detect deeper bugs.
-Besides, diverse test oracles in \techname{} also improve its capability of detecting bugs of various root causes.
-In total, \techname{} has detected \bugsnum{} bugs, of which \confirmedbugsnum{} have been confirmed and \fixedbugsnum{} have been fixed.
-Our effort has been recognized by TVM community and improved the robustness and functional correctness of high-level optimization.
+To fill this gap, we offer \techname{}, a generation-based fuzzer with an effective computational graph generation approach and three test oracles.
+Different from existing works, \techname{} can explore more complicated and valid high-level IRs and thus detect deeper bugs.
+Besides, three test oracles in \techname{} also improve its capability of detecting bugs of various root causes.
+Our effort improved the robustness and functional correctness of high-level optimization and was recognized by the TVM community.